 - Director: Ryan Coogler

-Confirmed to return as the writer and director on Black Panther 2 in October 2018, Ryan Coogler indicated that he’s well aware of the unique pressure on him to replicate the success of the first film.
+Confirmed to return as the writer and director on Black Panther: Wakanda Forever in October 2018, Ryan Coogler indicated that he’s well aware of the unique pressure on him to replicate the success of the first film.

 “I’ve had a chance to make three feature films, each one of them had its own very specific type of pressure.
 In the process of it, it feels insurmountable each time,” Coogler told IndieWire.
 “When it comes to making a sequel, I’ve never done it before — a sequel to something that I’ve directed myself.
 So I think there’s going to be a lot of pressure there, but what we’re going to try to do is just focus on the work, like we always do.
 [We’ll] really try to go step by step and try to quiet everything else around us, really focus on trying to make something that has some type of meaning.”

-Nearly all of the cast of Black Panther are expected to return for the sequel, with Chadwick Boseman’s T’Challa leading an ensemble that also includes Wakandan characters portrayed by Lupita Nyong’o (Nakia), Danai Gurira (Okoye), Letitia Wright (Shuri), Winston Duke (M’Baku), and Daniel Kaluuya (W’Kabi).
+Nearly the entire cast of Black Panther was originally expected to return for the sequel, with Boseman’s T’Challa leading an ensemble that also includes Wakandan characters portrayed by Lupita Nyong’o (Nakia), Danai Gurira (Okoye), Letitia Wright (Shuri), Winston Duke (M’Baku), and Daniel Kaluuya (W’Kabi).
 Martin Freeman is also expected to reprise his role as CIA agent Everett K. Ross.

 The report implies that Glover will play a new character introduced in the film, and not reprise his role from Homecoming, even though his character in that film — Aaron Davis — is an important one in Spider-Man’s recent comics continuity.
 If Glover does find his way into the film’s cast, the source indicated that he’ll likely play a villain role.

 As usual, Marvel is keeping the plot of the Black Panther sequel — if there is one at this point — a closely guarded secret.
-However, studio president Kevin Feige has dropped some vague hints about what’s on the creative team’s mind when it comes to the future of T’Challa, Wakanda, and Black Panther.
+However, studio President Kevin Feige had dropped some vague hints about what’s on the creative team’s mind when it comes to the future of T’Challa, Wakanda, and Black Panther.